Autler-Townes spectroscopy of a Rydberg ladder: Experimental Setup

 We compare the transmissive contrast of the two signals.
 For TPAT, we define this contrast to be the dip in the upper-leg transmission induced by the two-photon process normalized to the transmission when the upper-leg light is off two-photon resonance.
 For EIT, we define this contrast to be the increase in the lower-leg transmission induced by the two-photon process normalized to the reduction in transmission induced solely by single-photon absorption of the lower-leg light.
 We obtain a TPAT contrast of approximately $2 \times 10^{-3}$ and an EIT contrast of approximately $6 \times 10^{-3}$.
 The comparatively lower value of the TPAT contrast is due to the weak oscillator strength of the upper-leg transition, yielding a relatively small amount of absorption of the incident upper-leg light.

-We observe larger root mean square (rms) voltage fluctuations on the EIT signal compared to the TPAT signal.
-While the noise power spectral density of the TPAT signal is dominated in our setup by residual technical noise, that of the EIT signal exhibits a threefold increase over the technical noise floor.
+We observe substantially larger root-mean-square (rms) voltage fluctuations on the EIT signal than on the TPAT signal.
+In our setup, the noise power spectral density of the TPAT signal is dominated by residual technical noise, whereas the EIT signal exhibits an approximately threefold increase above the technical noise floor.
 We find that the primary source of rms noise on the EIT signal is atom number fluctuations on the lower-leg beam transmission.
-We determine this via first measuring the rms noise of the single-photon absorption background (which has a similar noise profile to that of the EIT signal) at varying optical density $D$, observing results that are well-fitted by $\Delta T = \sqrt{(a \sqrt{D} e^{-b D})^2 + c^2}$ where $T$ is the transmission, $a$ and $b$ are additional fitting parameters, and the technical noise floor $c$ is added in quadrature (see Fig.\ \ref{fig:noise_fig}(a)).
-The fit function is obtained via differentiating the Beer-Lambert law with optical density fluctuations $\Delta T = \Delta D \frac{dT}{d D}$, where $\Delta T$ denotes fluctuations in transmission and $\Delta D$, the fluctuations in optical density, scales as $\sqrt{D}$ for Poisson-distributed fluctuations.
+We determine this via first measuring the rms noise of the single-photon absorption background -- which exhibits a noise profile similar to that of the EIT signal -- over a range of optical densities D, observing results that are well-fitted by $\Delta T = \sqrt{(a \sqrt{D} e^{-b D})^2 + c^2}$ where $T$ is the transmission, $a$ and $b$ are additional fitting parameters, and the technical noise floor $c$ is added in quadrature (see Fig.\ \ref{fig:noise_fig}(a)).
+This functional form follows from differentiating the Beer–Lambert law, $\Delta T = \Delta D\, \frac{dT}{dD}$, with optical-density fluctuations $\Delta D \propto \sqrt{D}$, as expected for Poisson-distributed atom number fluctuations.

 We then confirm that these optical density fluctuations arise from atom number fluctuations by expanding the waist of the lower-leg beam to variable sizes (by the $1/e^2$ intensity beam-waist radius $w$) and examining the subsequent change in rms noise.
 Poisson-distributed atom number fluctuations yield an rms noise that scales as $1/\sqrt{N}$, where $N$ is the number of atoms being probed and is proportional to $w^2$.
 Adding the technical noise in quadrature, we obtain the fitting function $V_{\mathrm{rms}} = \sqrt{a^2/w^2 + b^2}$.
 We fit this function to our measurements, obtaining good agreement (see Fig.\ \ref{fig:noise_fig}(b)), and thus conclude that the rms noise on the EIT signal primarily arises from atom number fluctuations.
 It should be noted that though the atom number fluctuations can be reduced by expanding the waist of the lower-leg beam, this modification greatly increases the required upper-leg optical power to attain a comparable EIT signal amplitude.